-Published bedrock and Quaternary geological maps only present the shallowest deposits encountered, and fail to present in information on the buried peat substrate.
-Coring carried out by RPS in 2021 across Begnagh provided further insight into the deposits underlying the site, particularly when combined with GPR data concerning the elevation of the peat substrate.
+Published bedrock and Quaternary geological maps only present the shallowest deposits encountered and fail to present in information on the buried peat substrate.
+Coring carried out by RPS in 2021 across Lodge Bog provided further insight into the deposits underlying the site, particularly when combined with GPR data concerning the elevation of the peat substrate.

-Combining the two datasets reveals the lowest lying areas of the site to be underlain by marl and lacustrine clay (below c.
-39.5mOD), while one main ridge of more elevated material (rising to >43.5mOD) trends into the bog in a south-east to north-westerly direction.
-This has been interpreted as glacial till (based on comparable features present in the surrounding area).
+Combining the two datasets reveals the lowest lying areas of the site to be underlain by (below c.
+72.5mOD) and lacustrine clay (below c.
+74mOD), while there are a number of ridges of more elevated material (rising to >77mOD).
+This has been interpreted as glacial till based on coring identifying gritty clayey material in these locations and based on comparable features present in the surrounding area.
 The lacustrine deposits encountered would be expected to limit vertical losses to depth in areas where this occurs.